McMaster-Baby-Lab/handbook/pages/Basics/labEtiquette.md

 ## Dress Code
 - Please ensure that you are dressed appropriately for a work setting while in the lab.
 We want to ensure professionalism when interacting with participants and running studies.

+## Phone Use

+No phone use when children are in the lab.
+Some parents are very aware of the behavior that is being modeled in front of their kids so we don’t want to model a behavior that may be inconsistent with views on phone use.
+Also- *it’s unprofessional*.

 ## Kitchen Area & Food Storage
 - Food and drinks are permitted in the lab space but not permitted in testing areas.
 Food should never be left out, especially overnight.
 - There is a Keurig Coffee Maker in the lab, please feel free to bring your own coffee pods.